MichalLytek/type-graphql/docs/complexity.md

               // Our built schema
               schema,
               // To calculate query complexity properly,
-              // we have to check if the document contains multiple operations
+              // we have to check only the requested operation
-              // and eventually extract it operation from the whole query document.
+              // not the whole document that may contains multiple operations
-              query: request.operationName
+              operationName: request.operationName,
-                ? separateOperations(document)[request.operationName]
+              // The GraphQL query document
-                : document,
+              query: document,
               // The variables for our GraphQL query
               variables: request.variables,
               // Add any number of estimators.
 The estimators are invoked in order, the first